Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Finding square boards with such solutions

 One observation is critical in understanding the kind of solutions one should expect to see for larger square boards admitting solutions.
-Define a \emph{phantom boundary} to be a boundary of cells (all containing zero) of a board such that the elements of the boundary contribute only to the neighbour-sum property of the board and not themselves\footnote{For a $p\times p$ board, the boundary is the collection of rows $1,p$ and columns $1,p$.}.
+Define a \emph{phantom boundary} to be a boundary of cells (all containing zero) of a board such that the elements of the boundary contribute only to the neighbor-sum property of the board and not themselves.\footnote{For a $p\times p$ board, the boundary is the collection of rows $1,p$ and columns $1,p$.}

-Consider the following $2\times 2$ board with a phantom boundary (represented in yellow), yielding a $4\times 4$ board.
+Consider the following $2\times 2$ board with a phantom boundary represented in white around the yellow (gray in print) board, yielding a $4\times 4$ board.

-The presence of the phantom boundary does not alter the conditions necessary for the $2\times 2$ to satisfy the neighbour-sum property as the zeroes don't contribute to the sum.
-This idea is key to be able to identify disjoint solutions in large boards.
+The presence of the phantom boundary does not alter the conditions necessary for the $2\times 2$ to satisfy the neighbor-sum property as the zeroes don't contribute to the sum.
+This idea plays a critical role in identifying disjoint solutions in large boards.

-We can already see that the $5\times 5$ solutions can be formed of small $2\times 1$ units, emphasized in the following figure.
+We can already see that the $5\times 5$ solutions can be formed of small $2\times 1$ units emphasized in the following figure.

-Adding a phantom boundary to this solution clearly shows that the solution can 6 disjoint regions (three $(1,1)$ and three $(-1,-1)$, alternating) separated by zeroes.
+Adding a phantom boundary to this solution clearly shows that the solution can be divided into 6 disjoint regions (three $(1,1)$ and three $(-1,-1)$, alternating) separated by zeroes.
 This pattern can easily be repeated to get the two solutions for $n=11,17,\ldots$.
 Since the kernel is always 2 dimensional, the solutions on $n\times n$ formed from extensions of those on $5\times 5$ form a basis for the eigenspace.
-This gives us a complete characterization of solutions of the neighbour-sum property on square boards.
+This gives us a complete characterization of solutions of the neighbor-sum property on square boards.